 Delia Lloyd is an American journalist living in London.
 Her work has appeared in the New York Times, The Financial Times, The International Herald Tribune and The Guardian.
 She was the London correspondent for Politics Daily and blogged about women and politics at The Washington Post's She the People.
 She blogs about adulthood at RealDelia.

-Robin Marty is the Senior Political Reporter for RH Reality Check.
-A freelance writer and speaker, Robin tracks state restrictions on reproductive health care rights.
-Robin’s political, women’s rights and reproductive articles and personal writings have appeared at Ms. Magazine, Truth Out, Alternet, BlogHer and Care2.
-She has been featured in panels at Netroots Nation, the National Conference For Media Reform, National Organizing Institute and NARAL Pro-Choice South Dakota.
-Robin's first book, Crow After Roe: How Women's Health Is the New "Separate But Equal" and How to Change That with lawyer Jessica Mason Pieklo will be released in Spring, 2013 by IG Publishing.
+Robin Marty is a freelance writer, speaker and activist.
+Robin’s political, women’s rights and reproductive articles and personal writings have appeared at Ms. Magazine, Truth Out, RH Reality Check, Alternet, BlogHer and Care2.
+She has been featured in panels at the National Organization for Women, Netroots Nation, the National Conference For Media Reform, National Organizing Institute and NARAL Pro-Choice South Dakota.
+Robin is the co-author of, Crow After Roe: How Women's Health Is the New "Separate But Equal" and How to Change That with lawyer Jessica Mason Pieklo.

 Leigh Ann Simmons, Ph.D. is a writer, speaker, teacher, and activist who has spent her career working with and on behalf of women.
 Her professional experience spans 15 years in academic and medical research, therapy and coaching with individuals, couples, families and groups, university-level teaching, and advocating for those in need.
 Currently an associate professor in the Duke University School of Nursing, Leigh Ann has published and presented nationally and internationally on issues affecting women, including health and well-being, access to health care, reducing health disparities, job flexibility, and social welfare policy.
 In addition to her work at Duke, Leigh Ann provides individual health coaching to women of all ages and consulting to healthcare providers on working with patients to improve health behaviors.
 In her spare time, Leigh Ann enjoys eating and playing in her hometown of Durham, NC, yoga, pilates, shopping with her mom, and spending quality time with the men in her life – her husband, son, and chocolate lab.
 She aspires to be known by a mononym before she retires.
 Learn more about Leigh Ann at leighannsimmons.com.